How Soon Your Health Will Improve After You Start Your Weight Loss Program?

 - Cholesterol: Good cholesterol versus bad cholesterol.
 If you’re overweight, you might have too much of the latter.
 Lose five to ten percent of your weight and you’ll see an increase in your good cholesterol.
 Be careful with what you eat and you might see a drop in the bad.

 These are among many of the benefits that come with losing weight.
 Not only does losing a little bit of weight make you feel like you’ve accomplished something, but it also helps to keep you motivated on your path to a new you.
 The more weight you lose, the better you will feel physically, mentally, and emotionally.
 Losing just five to ten percent of your body weight is a great milestone, and can be done effectively through medical and behavior-based weight loss programs.
-The results you see will not only have you looking better, but they will also improve your overall health and protect you from a myriad of potential health problems.
+Possible results may include not only looking better but also improving your health and protecting you from a myriad of potential health problems.
 Get the five percent, and you’ll be ready to make it to the finish line!
 For more information on how to lose weight effectively and reap the benefits, talk to your weight loss coach at Florida Aesthetics today!

 Information brought to you by the Obesity Action Coalition